keboola/gke-upgrade-tool/README.md

 ## Overview

 This tool is designed to help upgrading GKE versions in KBC stacks `env.yaml` files.
-It handles switching between active node pools and upgrading them.
+It handles safe, stepwise upgrades of the control plane and nodepools, with clear, colorized, human-friendly CLI output.
+It is idempotent and only updates what is needed.

 What it does is: